-- in SIS the assessment (attestation) results acquired in courses other than those previously enrolled in via SIS. - 12.
+- of the respective basic unit of the faculty decides on the possibility of registering the completed forms of monitoring for courses (attestation) from courses other than those that were registered in advance in SIS. - 12.
 The instructor or, where appropriate, a person designated by the head of the respective basic unit of the Faculty expresses the grade "fail" by entering "4" for each date. - 13.
 If a course is completed with several forms of assessment (attestation), the credits for its completion are acquired only after the last form of assessment (attestation) has been successfully completed. - 14.
 Students monitor on a continuous basis whether the assessment (attestation) results have been entered in SIS, but at the latest nine days after the date on which the assessment (attestation) took place.
 In the event of any irregularities (no result/a wrong result/a wrong date was entered for the assessment (attestation), etc.), students should contact the instructor or, where appropriate, the designated persons at the respective basic unit of the Faculty without delay.
 If the situation is not remedied, students should contact the head of the respective basic unit of the Faculty and the vice-dean for studies.